Are ambulances free in Queensland?

 South Australian residents

-South Australian residents may be eligible to have the costs of any ambulance services received paid for if they:
+SA residents may be eligible to have the costs of any ambulance services received paid for if they:

-- Are a South Australia Ambulance Service (SAAS) member with interstate ambulance cover, whose membership was valid at the time of receiving the ambulance services
+- Are a South Australia Ambulance Service (SAAS) member with interstate ambulance cover, whose membership was valid at the time of receiving the services

 Tasmanian residents